OIDC client (using the token exchange mechanism)

 Allowed resources

+Specifies which resource identifiers (resource parameter) are valid targets for exchanged tokens.
 This setting acts as an additional constraint for resource-specific access and complements the audience setting.
 Useful when APIs support multiple logical resource partitions under the same audience.

 Use case example: Allow tokens to be scoped only to orders and inventory resources, not billing.